ThomasBertolani/AquaTrack_api/README.md

 **Endpoint**: `/device_readings/{river_id}_{device_id}`
 **Method**: `GET`

 Fetch sensor readings from a specific device in a river.
-You can filter by sensor column and date range.
+You can filter by sensor and date range.

 #### Optional Query Parameters:

-- **`column`**:
+- **`sensor`**:
-  Specify a specific sensor column to retrieve.
+  Specify a specific sensor to retrieve.
 Choose from the following:
   - `water_level`
   - `tds` (Total Dissolved Solids)
   - `turbidity`